Giant house spider: Taxonomy

 The first description of a spider now assigned to this species was by Carl Ludwig Koch in 1843, under the name Tegenaria atrica.
 Other supposedly different species were described later, including Tegenaria saeva by John Blackwall in 1844, Tegenaria duellica by Eugène Simon in 1875 and Tegenaria gigantea by Ralph Vary Chamberlin and Wilton Ivie in 1935.
 T. gigantea was synonymized with T. duellica in 1978.
 The three remaining taxa have been regarded as distinct species, particularly in Britain.
-Thus Roberts (1995) provides distinguishing characters for T. atrica, T. duellica, and T. saeva, as does Oxford (2008) for T. duellica (as T. gigantea) and T. saeva.
+Thus Roberts (1995) provides distinguishing characters for T. atrica, T. duellica, and T. saeva, as does Oxford (2008) for T. duellica (as T. gigantea) and T. saeva, and Oxford (2023) for all three species.
 Others consider these three as part of a single morphologically-variable species, for which the oldest name, and hence the senior synonym, is T. atrica.

 A phylogenetic study in 2013 concluded that Tegenaria, as then defined, was not monophyletic, and split off some species, including T. atrica, into the newly created segregate genus Eratigena.
 The study also consolidated the various giant house spider species into one species, E. atrica.
-A subsequent genetic study of E. atrica specimens determined that there were three distinct morphological groups, leading to the restoration of three separate species: E. atrica, E. duellica, and E. saeva.
+A subsequent genetic and morphological study determined that there were three distinct morphological groups, leading to the restoration of three separate species: E. atrica, E. duellica, and E. saeva.

 Distribution and habitat

-E. atrica is found in Europe, Central Asia, and Northern Africa.
-It was unwittingly introduced to the Pacific Northwest of North America circa 1900 due to human activity and has strongly increased in numbers for the last century.
+Giant house spiders are found in Europe, Central Asia, and Northern Africa.
+They were unwittingly introduced to the Pacific Northwest of North America circa 1900 due to human activity and have strongly increased in numbers for the last century.
+In North America, E. duellica is widespread throughout the Pacific Northwest, while E. atrica is recorded in four Canadian provinces; E. saeva does not seem to be present.

 The spider has been found in several European countries in which it was previously not recorded, like Estonia, Latvia, and Lithuania.
 It is recorded in the checklist of Danish spider species, and is also found in Iceland.

 The giant house spider's original habitat consists mostly of caves, or dry forests where it is found under rocks, but it is a common spider in people's homes.
+When living in buildings it favors dark and hidden areas such as basements, behind or under furniture, or inside walls.